o0PHOENIX0o/DigiYatra/README.md

 ## Overview

-The DigiYatra system implemented on a Raspberry Pi offers a fundamental yet effective solution for improving the boarding process at airports.
+The DigiYatra system implemented on a Raspberry Pi offers a fundamental demonstration for improving the boarding process at airports.
 By integrating simple QR code scanning and basic facial recognition capabilities, this project lays the groundwork for a more streamlined and efficient passenger experience.

 ## Project Setup and Execution Instructions